Everstalk/BP/README.md

 # BP
-A repository to store the solutions to all my beginner python project
+A repository to store the solutions to all my beginner python projects.